devcontainers/cli/example-usage/README.md

 ## Using the examples

-All examples use the contents of the `workspace` folder for their configuration if you want to make any modifications.
+All examples use the contents of the `workspace` folder for their configuration, which is where you can modifications if you'd like.
 The example scripts are then in different sub-folders.

 ### Tool examples